paulgovan/ReliaLearnR/inst/paper/paper.md

 # Motivation

 This project began as an effort to build upon a reliability program developed at a major technology company.
-The original program proved valuable, helping many early-career professionals grasp the core principles of reliability engineering.
+The original program proved to provide a strong foundation, providing a structured learning opportunity that helped many early-career professionals understand and apply the fundamental concepts of reliability engineering.
-Over time, however, the proprietary nature meant that access was limited and the materials did not keep pace with evolving priorities and needs.
-Recognizing this gap, this project aims to reach a broader audience and foster a community of collaboration.
+Over time, however, the proprietary nature of the program limited accessibility and adaptability.

+Recognizing the importance of keeping reliability learning both relevant and accessible, this project was initiated to create an open-source framework for teaching reliability analysis.
+By leveraging this framework, this project aims to reach a broader audience, encourage collaboration, and ensure that learning resources can evolve as needs and priorities change.

 # Acknowledgements